Updated April 6, 2018

 My sister and I discussed at length the cast member difference between the two parks because we were told that WDW cast members are more friendly than DLR due to so many college programs bringing kids in to work, who are enthusiastic about their jobs rather than doing them for income, which can be the case at Disneyland since it’s so immersed in the city of Anaheim.
 We’ve had good and bad experiences at both parks and for the most part, WDW cast members were super helpful, so we left with no hard feelings due to a few bad apples.

 A few people have told me that Disney World is a destination and Disneyland is a theme park.
 I take a bit offense to that because it feels slightly insulting to Disneyland, even though it may not be intended that way.
 I do agree that WDW can be an all-inclusive, entirely Disney focused trip, where as Disneyland does not have to be.
 (And, that might appeal to some.)

-So, if you’re deciding between the two, here’s my recommendations:
+So, if you’re deciding between the two, here are my recommendations: